Malegaon Maharashtra, India Travel Guide

 Utilize Google Translate or equivalent apps.
 Download offline language packs for Marathi and Hindi.

 When accessible, research restaurant menus online.
-For more formal restaurants, consider calling ahead to discuss dietary requirements.
+For more official restaurants, consider calling ahead to discuss dietary requirements.

-No formal cooking classes or organized food tours cater specifically to tourists.
+No formal culinary classes or organized food tours cater specifically for travelers.
 These things to do are more common in larger, tourist-centric cities.

 If local connections develop, informal opportunities to learn local cooking or explore food markets with a resident might arise.